Daniela Solís

-Daniela Lizbeth Solís Contreras (born 19 April 1993) is an American-raised Mexican footballer who plays as a forward for Liga MX Femenil club CF Monterrey.
+Daniela Lizbeth Solís Contreras (born 19 April 1993) is a former American-raised Mexican footballer who played as a forward for Liga MX Femenil club CF Monterrey.
 She has been a member of the Mexico women's national team.
+She now plays for the finished club Las Aliens in the Queens League, sister competition to the Kings League.

 International career

 Solís represented Mexico at the 2010 FIFA U-17 Women's World Cup, the 2012 CONCACAF Women's U-20 Championship and the 2012 FIFA U-20 Women's World Cup.
 At senior level, she played the 2013 Summer Universiade.